Kenin of US ousts No. 1 Barty to reach Australian Open final

 After one lost point, Kenin hit herself in the thigh.
 On the next, she flubbed a high volley and dropped her racket to the ground.
 Up in the stands, Kenin's father, Alexander, who is also her coach, put his hands on his head.

-Barty's first set point was wasted with a netted backhand, eliciting a collective "Awwwwww!" from the seats.
-The second was erased when Kenin ripped a good return, followed by a forehand that wrong-footed Barty.
-Another winner by Kenin, this one a swinging forehand volley, put her ahead 7-6 for her first set point.
-Barty then missed a runaround forehand.
+Asked what he thought it will be like to see his daughter participate in her first Grand Slam final, he replied: “Never been there, so I don't know.
+Let's see.”

-Not ready to concede, Barty recovered quickly, earning the match's first break, 70 minutes in, en route to a 3-1 lead in the second set.
-That grew to 5-3, and she served for it at 5-4, but stumbled once more, getting broken there and again to end the semifinal.
+Barty had two chances to claim the first set but couldn't.
+Same thing happened in the second.

-By virtue of getting to the final, Kenin will climb into the top 10 in Monday's WTA rankings.
+Kenin now will climb into the top 10 of the rankings.
 One more win, and she'll achieve something even more significant: The right to call herself a Grand Slam champion.

 “She deserves that respect,” Barty said, “and she deserves the recognition.”